 Endorsement is defined as the Black Caucus, as a body, taking a position in support of or in opposition of a candidate for election to an American Library Association or Divisional office.

-Section 1: The Black Caucus shall not engage in endorsement of any candidate for the American Library Association elected office, except as follows:
+Section 1: The Black Caucus may engage in endorsement of any candidate for the American Library Association elected office, using any of the following options:

-Section 2: A vote of the membership shall be necessary to endorse any candidate meeting the conditions on Article XII, Section 1.
+Section 2: A vote of the membership shall be necessary to endorse any candidate meeting the conditions of Article XII, Section 1.